Devap2/LobbyPro/README.md

 # LobbyPro Plugin

-Lobby Pro is a minecraft plugin, which is easily configurable and straightforward to use.
+Lobby Pro is a free minecraft plugin, which is easily configurable and straightforward to use.
 This plugin is based off other Lobby plugins.
 This is my own version which I decided to make for learning purposes.
+The plugin is configurable and has many options, which you can find in the 'config.yml' file.
 ## Download

-If you want to download the plugin, click the link to the SpigotMC download page.
+You can download the plugin from the official SpigotMC download page here:
 (Link will be here soon.)
 ## Installation